Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 ### Research

-* I am currently in the process of starting a Summer Research Program for Undergraduate students at University of North Texas.
+* I am currently in the process of starting a Summer Research Program for Undergraduate students at the University of North Texas.
 This program is held by the Data Science and Information Technology department, which will be the focus of the research.

-* I am currently volunteering my time to help participate in a research project focused on using the FLAIR algorithm coupled with GloVe techniques to categorize tweet data centered around COVID-19.
+* I am currently volunteering my time to help participate in a different research project focused on using the FLAIR algorithm coupled with GloVe techniques to categorize tweet data centered around COVID-19.

 ## References